-I remember every detail of that camper—The Aspen Trail—because for those two weeks, my four sisters and I were charged with the task of taking it apart—vinyl siding and all.
+I remember every detail of that camper—The Aspen Trail—because, for those two weeks, my four sisters and I were tasked with taking it apart, vinyl siding and all.

 *Abel & Maria Rosales, 1975.

-The family labor force varied in age from nine to fifteen years old, with the eldest, Elizabeth, a sophomore in high school, and myself in fifth grade.
+The family labor force varied from nine to fifteen years old, with the most senior, Elizabeth, a sophomore in high school, and myself in fifth grade.
 Too young for demolition work?
 Maybe.
-But not to our father, Abel Rosales, who tasked us with a strict deadline of completion: we had until school started again to finish.
+But not to our father, Abel Rosales, who tasked us with a strict completion deadline: we had until school started again to finish.

-Each of us had a job that our father appointed to us based on our ages: my sister Veronica and I, the youngest, were in charge of sorting the scrap metal; organizing it by destination to either the recycling plant or for the general dump in town.
-Elizabeth, Adriana, and Nancy took sledgehammers to cabinets, pulled apart faucets, and took hardware off of drawers; anything that could be resold or melted down for cash was sorted by Veronica and me.
+Each of us had a job that our father appointed to us based on our ages: my sister Veronica and I, the youngest, were in charge of sorting the scrap metal, organizing it by destination to either the recycling plant or for the general dump in town.
+Elizabeth, Adriana, and Nancy took sledgehammers to cabinets, pulled apart faucets, and took the hardware off of drawers; Veronica and I sorted anything that could be resold or melted down for cash.

 *From the top left, Adriana, Nancy, Veronica, Olga and Christy, 1992.

-Much of the fourteen days were spent the way you can imagine—grunting, crying, complaining and in turn, our father scolded, preached lessons of life, and otherwise yelled in some form or fashion.
-But we worked and we finished, begrudgingly, just in time.
+Much of the fourteen days we spent grunting, crying, and complaining, and in turn, our father scolded, preached lessons of life, and otherwise yelled in some form or fashion.
+But we worked, and we finished, begrudgingly, just in time.

-The truly exceptional aspect of this story didn’t dawn on me until I became a parent myself.
-And that aspect is this, Abel Rosales did not bribe us into submission or hoax us with promises of future vacations or time to ourselves.
+The genuinely remarkable aspect of this story didn't dawn on me until I became a parent myself; Abel Rosales did not bribe us into submission or hoax us with promises of future vacations or time to ourselves.
 Our father was a dictator, and a mean one at that, but lazy?
 No. He took no breaks, ate while he worked, and expected us to do the same.
-He showed us what exhaustion was - and what respecting a hard day's work really looked like.
+He showed us what exhaustion was and what respecting a hard day's work is like.

 *Abel Rosales, 1980.

-I’ve written this to point out the juxtaposition of American society's values and those of an immigrant family, like the one I grew up with.
-While I’m proud that I learned how to work hard, as a kid I failed to make the connection between hard work—labor—and school work- education.
-My sisters and I agree that this distinction, and it's connections, are a vital part of success as first-generation students.
+I've written this to point out the juxtaposition of American society's values and those of an immigrant family, like our family's experience.
+While I'm proud that I learned how to work hard, as a kid, I failed to connect hard work—labor—and school work- education.
+My sisters and I agree that this distinction, and its connections, are a vital part of success as first-generation students.
 Immigrant parents like ours have a different value system than the one honored in American public education.
-It’s not a wrong one, just a different one.
-That said, one of the reasons that I’m sure a college education was not in my parent’s purview for us was the cost.
-It was completely out of reach for them—and so, it was just a dream for us.
+It's not a wrong one, just a different one.
+That said, one of the reasons that I'm sure a college education was not in my parent's purview for us was the cost.
+It was entirely out of reach for them—and so, it was just a dream for us.

-I went back to school to finish a degree later in life after a lot of hard lessons as an adult about being too underqualified to even apply for positions that I really wanted.
+I went back to school to finish a degree later in life after many hard lessons as an adult about being too underqualified to even apply for positions I wanted.
 I learned that in this society, in 2021, having a degree still matters —and it probably always will.